Jailed British-Egyptian activist Alaa Abd El-Fattah ‘breaks hunger strike’ - NewsBreak

 Jailed British-Egyptian activist Alaa Abd El-Fattah ‘breaks hunger strike’

-Jailed British-Egyptian pro-democracy activist Alaa Abd El-Fattah has ended his hunger strike after more than six months, according to his family.
+Jailed British-Egyptian pro-democracy activist Alaa Abd El-Fattah has ended his hunger strike, according to his family.

 They released a note in what they believe is his handwriting saying “I’ve broken my strike” and asking for cake to celebrate his birthday when they visit the prison near Cairo on Thursday.